 Riding through Sydney one Friday morning, I started chatting with Kate.
 It was her bike-a-versary, she told me, a year since she had started riding.
 I looked around the group that surrounded us, a group that had become synonymous with Friday mornings.
 Everyone had a unique story that brought them to these roads.
 But unlike other bunches this one was made up entirely of women.

-As a kid she was an outsider, spending her time doing cartwheels and flips on the grass in her front yard.
-When an injury dashed her Olympic dreams, she spent the next 20 years in mourning - searching for the exhilaration and happiness she had enjoyed as a kid.
+When an injury dashed her Olympic dreams, she spent the next 20 years in mourning - searching for the exhilaration and happiness she had enjoyed as an active kid.
 On the precipice of turning 40 she stumbled upon a marvel which transformed her life.
 Meet the woman behind Wild Women on Top and Coastrek